inspatiallabs/inspatial-kit-doc/2. interactivity/state.md

 ### Choosing the Right State Pattern

-**All patterns have the same power. choose based on ergonomics and use case.**
+**Scalar is for simple rpimitive state.
+While both Separation and Explicit patterns have the same power. choose based on ergonomics and use case.**

 #### Decision Tree